realm/realm-swift/examples/README.md

 ## iOS (RubyMotion)

-***RubyMotion support is in the experimental phase.
+***RubyMotion support is experimental.
 We make no claims towards stability and/or performance when using Realm in RubyMotion.***

 In the `ios/rubymotion` directory, you will find a Simple example demonstrating how to use Realm in a [RubyMotion](http://www.rubymotion.com) iOS app.
 Make sure to have run `sh build.sh ios` from the root of this repo before building and running this example.
 You can build and run this example by running `rake` from the `rubymotion/Simple` directory.